PACIFIC NW COUNCIL

 Assinaboine Sioux from Ft.
 Peck Indian Reservation Montana.

 Rose has worked over 30 years as a drug and alcohol counselor with 42 years of personal sobriety.
-She is currently working in Seattle WA as an Elder Liason for Mother Nations and is a case manager for Spirit Journey House.
+Most recently she was an Elder Liason for Mother Nations and case manager for Spirit Journey House.

 John (Buzz) Nelson